nyin01/bethedging_stochastic/README.md

 * [paramspace.jl](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/julia_sims/paramspace.jl) extends the previous NPfix simulation across parameter space, for all values of pSpec and Delta GMF.
 The sign of selection for the NPFix curve at every point in parameter space is automatically classified as deleterious, neutral, sign inversion, beneficial, or unknown.
   * Used to construct Fig. 4, Supplemental Fig. 2

-### Matlab Markov Numerics <a name="matlab-sims"></a>
+### MATLAB Markov Numerics <a name="MATLAB-sims"></a>

-Markov transition matrices written in the MatLab Programming Language that numerically estimate the probability of fixation.
+Markov transition matrices written in the MATLAB Programming Language that numerically estimate the probability of fixation.
+MATLAB Code written for Release 2019B.

 Functions:
 * [construct_markov.m](https://github.com/mweissman97/bethedging_stochastic/blob/2427366dea02216dcdd6033350f6a0abaec06516/matlab_sims/construct_markov.m) constructs a generic single generation Markovian transition matrix.